sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

  * Microsoft Windows using Cygwin; see [[http://trac.sagemath.org/sage_trac/ticket/6743|the metaticket for this]].
 Sage compiles from source and has only a few doctest failures with only some rebasing issues and one or two unusual prerequisites (currently the mpfr-4 and a few lapack Cygwin packages).
 Some slightly old information about the status of the Cygwin port can be found at [[http://trac.sagemath.org/sage_trac/wiki/CygwinPort ]] and on the [[http://groups.google.com/group/sage-windows|sage-windows]] mailing list.

 === OpenSolaris x86 32-bit ===
  * 06/2009 updated to build 134 on x86 (32-bit only), with gcc as well as the Sun compiler.
-Tested on [[http://build.sagemath.org/sage/buildslaves/hawk-1|hawk]]

 == Probably will not work ==
 None of these systems have a complete fully reliable port.
 In some cases completed ports are highly likely.
 In other cases, the porting effort is not very significant, and there may be insufficient effort to actually complete a port.